Table of Contents

 A Landscape Shaped by Wind and Ice

-The geology of the Falkland Islands is ancient, dating back to the supercontinent of Gondwana.
-The landscape is characterized by rolling hills, quartzite ridges, and vast expanses of grassland.
 One of the most striking geological features is the Stone Runs, immense rivers of angular quartzite boulders that flow down hillsides and across valleys.
 These formations are relics of the last Ice Age, created by repeated freeze-thaw cycles that shattered the underlying bedrock.
-They are a unique and defining feature of the Falklands landscape, often resembling gray, stony rivers against the green and golden grasslands.
+The stone runs are unique to the Falklands and resemble gray, stony rivers winding through the green and golden grasslands.
+They present both a fascinating geological phenomenon and a challenging terrain for hikers and explorers.

 The 'Camp' and the Coastline